 decision G1 / 94 was delivered on May 11, 1994.

-TheA105 CBE73 provides that an alleged infringer may intervene in an opposition.
-But can it do this in an opposition appeal procedure (which has a different legal nature than the opposition procedure: judicial and non-administrative G8 / 91!)?
-Can the intervener raise any ground of opposition or is it bound by those already presented?
+TheA105 CBE73 provides that a suspected infringer may intervene in an opposition.
+But can it do so during an opposition appeal procedure (which has a different legal nature from the opposition procedure: judicial and non-administrative G8 / 91!)?
+Can the intervener raise any reason for opposition or is it held by those already presented?

-In a previous decision (G4 / 91), the Enlarged Board of Appeal merely stated that if none of the parties to the opposition proceedings filed opposition proceedings, any intervention would be ineffective (point 1 of the reasons).
+In a previous decision (G4 / 91), the Enlarged Board of Appeal simply stated that if none of the parties to the opposition proceedings appealed against the opposition, any intervention remained without effect (point 1 of the reasons).

-Moreover, the Grand Chamber stresses that the intervener in such an appeal procedure mayany reasons, arguments or evidence he wishes, even if they have not previously been invoked (point 13 of the reasons): in this case, a referral at first instance may be possible.
-In fact, prohibiting the intervener from using these defenses (knowing that he is accused of infringement) would be contrary to the purpose of the intervention.
+Furthermore, the Grand Chamber emphasizes that the party intervening in such an appeal procedure may present tany reasons, arguments or evidence qu & #8217; he wishes, even if these have not previously been invoked (point 13 of the reasons): in this case, a referral to first instance may be possible.
+Indeed, prohibiting the intervener from having recourse to these defenses (knowing that he is accused of forgery) would be contrary to the purpose of the intervention.